lrecknagel/presentation_lighthouse/PITCHME.md

 ### Its a tool to:

-* gain insight on whats the user experience!
+* gain insight on the user experience!
-* help developers to deliver user friendlier web apps.
+* help developers to deliver nice web apps.

 ---